-Back in Bridport we discovered how to reach the picturesque hill and headed to Symondsbury Estate, which was a little haven of calm and neatly self-contained, with self-catering accommodation, a cafe, shop, cycle hire and very large home and garden store in tithe barn.
-The path up to Colmers Hill wound around to the right and as we followed the route, we spotted a cottage that wouldn't look out of place on the pages of a fairy tale.
-We made it to the top and amidst the Caledonian Pines, we had a moment of blissful peace admiring the view.
+Back in Bridport we worked how to access the picturesque hill and headed to Symondsbury Estate, which we found to be a little haven of calm with a neatly self-contained destination, offering self-catering accommodation, a cafe, shop, cycle hire and a very large home and garden store in its tithe barn.

 MBB Address Book: